park-haewon/politype/README.md

 - Encourage constructive dialogue by helping users understand the moral intuitions behind different political positions
 - Reduce political polarization through increased understanding

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
-Areas for contribution include:
-- Adding more assessment questions
-- Expanding the issue discussion modules
-- Improving the moral foundation analysis
-- Adding visualization features
-- Translating to other languages

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

 - Moral Foundations Theory by Jonathan Haidt and Jesse Graham
-- Inspired by the MBTI personality assessment framework
+- Inspired by the MBTI political assessment framework (The Community)
 - Thanks to all contributors and testers

 ## Contact